-Fluffy bathroom towels are one of life's great joys.
+The best bath towels are one of life's great joys, fluffy and comforting.
 Washing towels?
 Not so much.
 They're heavy, they take up all the room in the washing machine, and, if you don't use a tumble dryer, they take ages to dry.

 And yet, to do these essential home items justice, you have to learn how to wash towels correctly, and you should do it more often than you probably do, according to a towel expert.
 Here's why – and how often exactly you should be washing yours.